Institut für Integrierte Systeme

 Bad configuration:

-python testRunner_tiled_siracusa.py -t Tests/microLlama/microLlama64_parallel --cores=8 --l1 8000 --defaultMemLevel=L2
+python deeployRunner_tiled_siracusa.py -t Tests/Models/microLlama/microLlama64_parallel --cores=8 --l1 8000 --defaultMemLevel=L2-> Runtime: 47.5 MCyclesGood configuration

-: -> Runtime: 35.3 MCyclesJustification: As the size of the L1 memory gets smaller, tiles also get smaller and smaller.
+python deeployRunner_tiled_siracusa.py -t Tests/Models/microLlama/microLlama64_parallel --cores=8 --l1 64000 --defaultMemLevel=L2: -> Runtime: 35.3 MCyclesJustification: As the size of the L1 memory gets smaller, tiles also get smaller and smaller.
 Smaller tiles usually mean that it’s harder to keep the core properly utilized.

 Profiling the Execution

-flag.
-This flag will enable a code transformation that will insert print displaying the runtime of several critical code sections.
-For instance, profiling an Integer Layer Normalization layer from L2 with two tiles will return the print the following:
+To measure the effect of some optimizations in more detail, you can use the --profileTiling flag.
+This flag will enable a code transformation that will insert print statements displaying the runtime of several critical code sections.
+For instance, profiling an Integer Layer Normalization layer from L2 with two tiles will print the following:

 [INTEGER_RMSNORM L2][SB][0 ops][Tile 0] Input DMA took 489 cycles